emberjs/data/packages/request-utils/README.md

 This package provides Simple utility function to assist in url building, query params, and other common request operations.

-It's built for [*Ember***Data**](https://github.com/emberjs/data/) but useful more broadly if you're looking for lightweight functions to assist in working with urls and query params.
+It is built for [*Ember***Data**](https://github.com/emberjs/data/) but useful more broadly if you're looking for lightweight functions to assist in working with urls and query params.

 ## Installation